theshufflers/match-game/user-stories.md

 Stretch Goals: [Listed from easiest to more difficult]
 1. As a user of the game, I want to input my name so that the site is more personal
+2. As a user, I want to be able to change the name and have a high score board to compare which players have the highest score.
-2. As a user, I want my final quiz results displayed in a chart so I can visualize the data
+3. As a user, I want my final quiz results displayed in a chart so I can visualize the data
-3. As a game user I want to be able to change the topic so I can learn additional topics
+4. As a game user I want to be able to change the topic so I can learn additional topics
-4. As a user I want to be able to change the card decorations so that I can interact with the site more.
+5. As a user I want to be able to change the card decorations so that I can interact with the site more.
-5. As a developer, I want a to be able to change the color theme so that I can change the colors so I can showcase my programming skills.
+6. As a developer, I want a to be able to change the color theme so that I can change the colors so I can showcase my programming skills.
-6. As a user, I want to see a timer which tracks the amount of time it took me to play the game.
+7. As a user, I want to see a timer which tracks the amount of time it took me to play the game.
-7. As user of the application, I want to select my difficulty and number of cards in play so that I can change the difficulty of the game.
+8. As user of the application, I want to select my difficulty and number of cards in play so that I can change the difficulty of the game.
-8. As a developer I want to add animations and visual effects to the website so the site is nice to interact with.
+9. As a developer I want to add animations and visual effects to the website so the site is nice to interact with.